rish106-hub/diviweb/README.md

-# Disha's Pixel Apology
+# Divii's Pixel Apology

 A modern, interactive apology web application built with React and TypeScript, featuring a beautiful UI and engaging animations.

 ## Project Overview

-Disha's Pixel Apology is a web application designed to create an engaging and heartfelt apology experience.
+Divii's Pixel Apology is a web application designed to create an engaging and heartfelt apology experience.
 It features:
 - Interactive UI with floating elements
 - Loading animations and effects
 - WhatsApp integration for message sharing